super-simon/kinoreactor/README.md

    ```bash
    npm run dev
    ```
-2. Open your browser and visit `http://localhost:5173` to see MovieFlix in action.
+2. Open your browser and visit `http://localhost:5173` to see KINOREACTOR in action.